 Park Ridge-Niles School District 64 announced that Emerson Middle School Associate Principal Samantha Alaimo has been selected to become its next principal, while David Szwed has been named as Lincoln Middle School’s new principal.
 Both appointments were confirmed by the Board of Education at its May 20, 2019 meeting, and will be effective July 1.

 Mrs. Alaimo was the first to fill the new position of Emerson’s Associate Principal created for the 2018-19 school year when a third administrator was added at Emerson, D64’s largest building.
 As Associate Principal, Mrs. Alaimo worked alongside Principal Jim Morrison and Assistant Principal Tim Benka in providing oversight for close to 900 students and 100 staff members.

-“Mrs. Alaimo has steadily grown during her time at Emerson, as she has moved from teacher to administrator, and now principal,” according to Dr. Olson.
+“Mrs. Alaimo has steadily grown during her time at Emerson, as she has moved from teacher to administrator, and now principal,” according to incoming Superintendent Eric Olson.
 “She is a dynamic, reflective leader, who cares deeply for the students, staff, and families of the Emerson community, and she stood out as an outstanding candidate during the interview process,” he noted.

 “Mrs. Alaimo’s depth of knowledge regarding best practice, her focus on restorative justice, and her passion for the growth of all will benefit Emerson and District 64 for many years to come,” Dr. Olson added.